Fantom-foundation/Aida/docs/Aida-UpdateSet.md

 ```
 ./build/aida-updateset generate --world-state path/to/world-state --update-db path/to/update-db `<blockNumLast>` `<interval>`
 ```
 generates piecewise update-sets (merges of output substates) at every `<interval>` blocks starting from block 4564026 to block `<blockNumLast>` and stores them in updateDB.
-SubstateAlloc of block 4564025 from the world state is reocrded as the first update-set if --world-state is provided.
+WorldState of block 4564025 from the world state is reocrded as the first update-set if --world-state is provided.
 The subsequence update-sets happen every `<interval>` blocks afterwards.

 ### Options
 ```